Depictions of Muhammad: Depiction by non-Muslims

-Controversies in the 21st century
+Controversies in the 20th and 21st centuries

-The start of the 21st century has been marked by controversies over depictions of Muhammad, not only for recent caricatures or cartoons, but also regarding the display of historical artwork.
+The 20th and 21st centuries have been marked by controversies over depictions of Muhammad, not only for recent caricatures or cartoons, but also regarding the display of historical artwork.

 In a story on morals at the end of the millennium in December 1999, the German news magazine Der Spiegel printed on the same page pictures of “moral apostles” Muhammad, Jesus, Confucius, and Immanuel Kant.
 In the subsequent weeks, the magazine received protests, petitions and threats against publishing the picture of Muhammad.
 The Turkish TV-station Show TV broadcast the telephone number of an editor who then received daily calls.

 Nadeem Elyas, leader of the Central Council of Muslims in Germany said that the picture should not be printed again in order to avoid hurting the feelings of Muslims intentionally.
-Elyas recommended to whiten the face of Muhammad instead.
+Elyas recommended whitening the face of Muhammad instead.

 In June 2001, the Spiegel with consideration of Islamic laws published a picture of Muhammed with a whitened face on its title page.
 The same picture of Muhammad by Hosemann had been published by the magazine once before in 1998 in a special edition on Islam, but then without evoking similar protests.

-In 2002, Italian police reported that they had disrupted a terrorist plot to destroy a church in Bologna, which contains a 15th-century fresco depicting an image of Muhammad (see above).
+In 2002, Italian police reported that they had disrupted a terrorist plot to destroy the Church of San Petronio in Bologna, which contains a 15th-century fresco depicting an image of Muhammad being dragged to hell by a demon (see above).

 Examples of depictions of Muhammad being altered include a 1940 mural at the University of Utah having the name of Muhammad removed from beneath the painting in 2000 at the request of Muslim students.

-Cartoons
+Sketch in Senang magazine

+In 1990, the Indonesian magazine Senang published a letter to the editor by a reader who claimed to have dreamed of Muhammad.
+The letter was accompanied by a sketch by the magazine's resident artist featuring a "turbaned, faceless figure."
+No major repercussions immediately followed.
+However, soon afterwards, there was a separate controversy in which a Christian-owned Indonesian magazine named Monitor published the results of a readers' poll about "most-admired leaders" that put Suharto at number 1 and Muhammad at number 11.
+The wake of this scandal led to a crackdown on "insulting Muhammad" in general, and so police announced they were investigating Senang and would attempt to track down the author of the letter.
+Before anything further could happen, Senang voluntarily offered to cease publication.